 Think you don’t have time for exercise?
 WRONG.

-When you make time for exercise, you actually create more time for yourself by enabling your body and mind to perform at its best.
+create more time for yourself by enabling your body and mind to perform at its best.
 A lifestyle centered around physical movement should be a non-negotiable element of every human’s life.
 If it’s not for you currently, it’s time to wise up!

 My 5-Day Lifting Program (Beginner/Intermediate)